The 7 Ascensions of Praise

 The true power in Shabaching is in being led by the Holy Ghost.

-I have tried shouting on my own without the anointing power of God manifesting and it only served to wreck my voice.
+I have tried shouting on my own without the anointing power of God and it only served to wreck my vocal cords.

-However, one time I was home Shabaching and my wife and kids who were returning home from a trip heard me from a ¼ mile away.
+However, one time I was home praising God with Shabaching and my wife and kids who were returning home from a trip heard me from a ¼ mile away.
+(It helped that we lived on a hill)

-This level of volume was created with zero stress or strain on my vocal cords whatsoever.
+This level of volume, however, was created with zero stress or strain on my vocal cords but 100% through the manifestation of the Holy Spirit.

 Be led by the Spirit of God and you cannot go wrong.